-extent to which TNCs based in the European Union integrate North Africa into their regional production networks.
+• extent to which based TNCs in the European Union integrate North Africa into their regional production networks.

-Source: UNCTAD, Division on Transnational Corporations and Investment, World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14).
-Despite the widespread liberalization of FDI policies by many governments in Africa during the 1980s, FDI inflows did not increase between the second half of the 1980s and the early 1990s.
-Averaging around \$3 billion a year, FDI flows to the entire region are considerably less than those received by, for example, Malaysia in the early 1990s.
-Small markets with low growth rates, poor infrastructure, high indebtedness, slow progress in introducing marketand private-sector-oriented economic reforms and low levels of technological capabilities all reduce the attractiveness of many African countries to foreign investors.
-Inflows are concentrated in oil-exporting countries, especially Egypt and Nigeria.
-However, a number of small African countries, such as the Seychelles and Equatorial Guinea, have attracted considerable FDI inflows in relation to the size of their economies.
-That suggests that a differential analysis is required when assessing the investment potential of African countries.
+Source.
+UNCTAD, Division on Transnational Corporations and Investment, World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14).

+investment potential of African countries.
 Still, although some countries are clearly more successful in attracting FDI than others, prospects for FDI in Africa as a whole and especially in sub-Saharan Africa are not so favourable.
-External assistance, particularly official development assistance, will therefore continue to be of great importance to create the premises for self-sustained growth, including an FDI-friendly environment.
+External assistance, particularly official development assistance, will therefore continue to be of great importance to create the premises for self-sustained growth, including an FDI-friendly environment .